Objections & refusals

 Typical risk

-The application may be built around wording that is too weak to function as a registrable badge of origin without evidence or a better filing strategy.
+The application may be built around wording that is too weak to function as a registrable trademark without evidence or a better filing strategy.

 How we help

-We help assess whether the mark is still worth defending and whether evidence, argument, or a different filing approach is the smarter move.
+We assess whether the mark is still worth pursuing and whether evidence of use, a legal argument, or a different filing approach is the smarter move.

 02